Misty Copeland is bringing "Ballet Across America"

 In your opinion, what are three ballets everyone should see?

 Oh wow.
 That's hard.
-One very close to my heart, like it's something I did very early on in my career at ABT and it's still one of my favorites from the choreography standpoint and the music standpoint, is "Petite Mort," which is contemporary work.
+One very close to my heart, like it's something I did very early on in my career at ABT and it's still one of my favorites from the choreography standpoint and the music standpoint, is "Petite Mort."?It is contemporary work.
 Being in American Ballet Theater, we do full-length ballets.
 That's the bulk of our rep. Maybe "Giselle."
 Again, the whole thing from the music to the choreography to the costume to everything is done so incredibly well.
 Maybe a Forsythe ballet.
 I'm a huge fan of William Forsythe's work.
 I don't know, (maybe) "workwithinwork."

 What is one of the biggest misconceptions about ballet?

 That it's easy.
-That we are not athletes, therefore people assume that we can starve ourselves and just go up there and twirl around.
+That we are not athletes.
+Therefore people assume that we can starve ourselves and just go up there and twirl around.
 I think what people don't realize is that when we're working as much as we do and training and dancing up to eight hours a day and performing in the evening, that there's no way that we could actually function as athletes if we weren't feeding and fueling our bodies.
 Also, that a ballerina can't have brown skin.
 I think that's another big misconception.

 Can you think of another art form that is similar to dance?